ThatOneCalculator/Among-Us-Dumpy-Gif-Maker/README.md

 # Easiest: use the Discord bot
 ## CURRENTLY UNAVAILABLE: ~~[Bot link](https://discord.com/api/oauth2/authorize?client_id=847164104161361921&permissions=117760&scope=bot)~~
 ## [Backup bot link](https://discord.com/api/oauth2/authorize?client_id=847646081877934130&permissions=117760&scope=bot)
+### ⚠ If both are inaccessible, use the program for the time being, chances are I'm asleep and will address it in the morning. ⚠
 #### Help command: `!!help`
 #### Please note that this bot is awaiting verification from Discord, and currently has a server cap of 250 servers.